Samsung/tizen-docs/docs/guides/web/localization/localization-w.md

 1. Create a directory for each locale.

    Create a directory for each locale that has localized content under the `locales` directory in package root.
-The locale names are defined in the W3C IANA [language subtag registry](http://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).
+The locale names are defined in the [W3C IANA Language Subtag Registry](http://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).

    The Web Runtime loads the proper resource for the current locale according to the W3C widget using the following mark-up: